نوع مقاله : مقاله پژوهشی

 Findings

-The results show that the Extreme Gradient Boosting (XGB) and Random Forest (RF) mod-els with coefficients of determination of 0.76 and 0.73 had higher accuracy than the four mod-els examined, and the Gradient Boosting (GB) model was in the second place after these two models with coefficients of determination of 0.67, and the Decision Tree (DT) model was in the last place.
+The results show that the Extreme Gradient Boosting (XGB) and Random Forest (RF) models with coefficients of determination of 0.76 and 0.73 had higher accuracy than the four models examined, and the Gradient Boosting (GB) model was in the second place after these two models with coefficients of determination of 0.67, and the Decision Tree (DT) model was in the last place.
 Also, with the sensitivity analysis performed on the models, it was observed that the base width and the base length have the greatest effect on the scour depth.
-After these two pa-rameters, the upstream flow depth has the greatest effect on the scour depth.
+After these two parameters, the upstream flow depth has the greatest effect on the scour depth.

 Conclusion

 Bridge foundation scour is one of the most important issues in bridge safety.
 Considering the importance of this issue, in the present study, an attempt has been made to use new decision tree-based models to evaluate this issue.
 Decision tree methods are one of the best evaluation methods due to their simple understanding and ability to work with large and complex data.
 In future study, it is possible to combine new decision tree-based methods with other data mining or machine learning methods.
-The results show that the Extreme Gradient Boosting (XGB) and Random Forest (RF) models had higher accuracy than the four models examined, and the Gra-dient Boosting (GB) model and the Decision Tree (DT) model was in the last place.
+The results show that the Extreme Gradient Boosting (XGB) and the Random Forest (RF) models had higher accuracy than the four models examined, and the Gradient Boosting (GB) model and the Decision Tree (DT) model were in last place.
 Also, with the sensitivity analysis performed on the models, it was observed that the base width and the base length have the greatest effect on the scour depth.
-After these two parameters, the up-stream flow depth has the greatest effect on the scour depth.
+After these two parameters, the upstream flow depth has the greatest effect on the scour depth.

 کلیدواژهها [English]